PrashSi/pub-sub/README.md

 *You should have MAVEN configured in your system in order to run the application.*
 *You should also replace extra-host with your system IP in docker-compose otherwise it will not work.*

-STEP 1: cd ../pub-sub .
+STEP 1: cd ../pub-sub<br />
-STEP 2: mvn install .
+STEP 2: mvn install<br />
-// This should create a excutable JAR in the ../pub-sub/target folder.
+// This should create a excutable JAR in the ../pub-sub/target folder<br />
-STEP 3: docker build -t pub-sub .
+STEP 3: docker build -t pub-sub<br />
-STEP 4: docker-compose up .
+STEP 4: docker-compose up<br />

 Hit localhost:8000 in browser.
 This will open Dashboard for node 1 by default.
 You can navigate to different node's Dashboard by links provided.